 - •Suggestive and revealing clothing including tube tops, spaghetti straps, halter tops, muscle shirts, tank tops with straps less than 2.5 cm - •Tops with bare midriffs, bare backs, excessively low neck lines or seethrough tops and/or exposed undergarments - •Excessively short dresses, skirts and shorts.
-Sleepwear is prohibited. - Hats and other headgear including headbands and hoods are not to be worn inside the building until the end of the school day, including examination days, except on special days determined by administration. - •Clothing displaying drug or alcohol use, inappropriate behaviour, vulgarity, profanity, violent or racist images. - •Bandanas or identifying symbols, logos or clothing items must not be worn or displayed as per Safe School Legislation. - Coats are NOT to be worn in classrooms.
+Sleepwear is prohibited. - Hats are only permitted in the classroom at the discretion of the classroom teacher.
+Other headgear including headbands and hoods are not to be worn inside the building until the end of the school day, including examination days, except on special days determined by administration.
+Hats and other headgear including headbands and hoods are not permitted in the auditorium. - •Clothing displaying drug or alcohol use, inappropriate behaviour, vulgarity, profanity, violent or racist images. - •Bandanas or identifying symbols, logos or clothing items must not be worn or displayed as per Safe School Legislation. - •Coats are NOT to be worn in classrooms.

 ADMINISTRATION, TEACHING STAFF AND SUPPORT STAFF RESERVE THE RIGHT TO REQUEST A CHANGE OF CLOTHING IF THE DRESS CODE IS IN VIOLATION.
 Students will be warned.
-Repeat offender s and those who refuse to comply will be sent home and/or suspended.
+Repeat offenders and those who refuse to comply will be sent home and/or suspended.